- Aims &

 3. Personal interest such as being an expert witness, public advocate, grantee, consultant, founder, owner, or employee of a health care or pharmaceutical company related to the research.

-References: Literature cited should be prepared according to the Numbered/Alphabetized style following the examples provided below.
-References should be cited by number separated by only a comma (i.e., no space), in parentheses [e.g. (1,2)], within the text separate from the preceding word (only one reference to a number) and listed in alphabetical order (double spaced) on a separate sheet at the end of the manuscript.
-Journal citations in the reference list should contain the following: (a) surnames and initials of all authors (surnames precede initials) exactly as punctuated below; (b) title of article; (c) journal title abbreviated as listed in the List of Journals Indexed in Index Medicus and with abbreviated words punctuated; (d) volume, inclusive pages, and year.
-Please pay particular attention to the punctuation and spacing shown in the examples below.
+References: Literature cited should be prepared according to the Council of Science Editors format (citation-sequence system).
+This format is conveniently in Endnote and the output style is available at the following site:http://endnote.com/downloads/style/cse-style-manual-7th-ed-citation-sequence.
+Some examples are provided below.
+References in the text should be cited by superscript number separated by a comma and listed in numerical order as they appear in the text (double spaced) on a separate page at the end of the manuscript.
+Journal citations in the reference list should contain the following: (a) reference number in superscript; (b) surnames and initials of all authors (surnames precede initials); (c) title of article; (d) journal title abbreviated as listed in ISSN.org; (e) year; volume, inclusive pages.
+See the examples shown and refer to Council of Science Editors format for more examples.

 Tables: Tables should be numbered and cited sequentially in the text.
 Prepare each table as a separate page at the end of the manuscript text, after the references.
 Avoid very wide or long tables that would not fit a printed page.
 Each table should have a title, and each column in the table should have a brief heading.
 Define all abbreviations in the table footnote at the bottom of the table.

 Figures: Figures should be numbered and cited sequentially in the text.
-Prepare figures to provide high-quality hard copy output for final accepted submission (see Final Accepted Manuscript).
-Avoid light lettering and shading that will not reproduce well.
+Each figure should be provided as a separate file (see Figure Files).
+Include all parts of a figure (e.g., A, B, etc.) as one file.
+Do not use light lettering and shading that will not reproduce well.
 Figure dimensions and scaling should be suitable for reduction (if necessary) to fit column or page size.
 Care must be taken that letters and other symbols do not become so small that they are illegible when the figure is reduced.
-Complex formulas should be prepared as illustrations.
 (Do not embed figures within the manuscript text.
 Prepare as separate files or at the end of the manuscript, after tables and figure legends.)
-The author is required to bear the costs for the publication of color figures (costs and color authorization form will be provided at proof stage).

 Figure Legends: List all figure legends sequentially on one or more pages at the end of the manuscript text, after the references, and identify all symbols used in the figures.
 The figure legend should be as clear as possible and should fully describe the contents of the figure.
 (Do not include the figure legend as part of the figure).
 If the figure is from a previously published article, indicate that permission has been obtained from the original publisher.